 - Via the back passage (rectum) as suppositories.

-Some painkillers are also available as a creams or ointments.
+Some painkillers are also available as creams, ointments or patches.

 - Non-steroidal anti-inflammatory drugs (NSAIDS).
 Examples of NSAIDs include ibuprofen, diclofenac and naproxen.
 Aspirin is also an NSAID.
 However, it is mainly prescribed (in low doses) to help to keep the blood from clotting - for example, for people who have had a heart attack in the past.

 - Weak opioids and strong opioids (sometimes called opiates).
 Examples of weak opioids include codeine and dihydrocodeine.
+Although commonly described as 'weak opioids', they are extremely effective analgesics often used to treat severe pain; however, they can lead to significant addiction and adverse effects, so should not be underestimated.
 Examples of strong opioids include morphine, oxycodone, pethidine and tramadol.
 Many people who need strong opioids are in hospital.

 Different types of painkillers are sometimes combined together into one tablet - for example, paracetamol plus codeine (co-codamol).